turanszkij/WickedEngine/README.md

 ### Editor:

-<b>Update: I started working on a standalone editor for the engine using no other gui system than what the engine provides.
-It is still work in progress.
+The editor is now available but also work in progress.
+Just build the editor project and run it, then you will be presented with a blank scene.
+You can import files exported from Blender (.wio) with the scipt described below.
+You can also save models into the .wimf format from the Editor and open them.

-You can import models exported from blender with the provided python script: io_export_wicked_wi_bin.py
+You can export models from Blender with the provided python script: io_export_wicked_wi_bin.py Notes on exporting:

-For the time being, Blender software is the editor program for Wicked Engine.
-I provide an export script (io_export_wicked_wi_bin.py) which you can use to export to the wicked scene format.
-The script is also going to be updated from time to time to remove the known hiccups and bugs.
 - Names should not contain spaces inside Blender
 	The problem is the c++ side code which parses the text files such as it breaks parsing on spaces.
 	Mesh files are already exported as binary, so those are okay